-Italy 90: for the World Cup in Italy in 1990, Ugo Nespolo created an advertising campaign for the company based on football, which showed a winning Campari team made up of bottles of Campari and Campari Soda.
+For the World Cup in Italy in 1990, Ugo Nespolo created an advertising campaign for the company based on football, which showed a winning Campari team made up of bottles of Campari and Campari Soda.
 The campaign highlighted the role of the aperitif and of Campari, like football, as one of the great passions of the Italian people.